brajeshkar/Banking-System/README.md

-A client-server banking system in C++ using TCP sockets, supporting multiple roles with secure transaction man- agement, audit capabilities, and data file handling for login validation
+A client-server banking system in C++ using TCP sockets, supporting multiple roles with secure transaction management, audit capabilities, and data file handling for login validation.